quantumquantara-arch/aureon/evercycle-codex/evercycle_validation.md

 # Evercycle Codex — Validation & Constraints
-Canonical rules for validating Evercycle data and enforcing safe, coherent use across Aureon, NexLevelAI, and the Quantara ecosystem.
+Canonical rules for validating Evercycle data and enforcing safe, coherent use across Aureon's ecosystem.

 This file ensures:
 - all EvercycleState objects are structurally valid